Hot streaks on hold for winter break

 For the latest sports news, scores and updates, visit the Bates Athletics Web site.

-Tags: indoor track and field, ski, squash, swim, women's basketball.
+Tags: ski, squash, swim, track and field, women's basketball.